joancipria/VIHrtualApp/README.md

-# Vihrtual-App
+# VIHrtualApp
-Vihrtual-App is an opensource (spanish) HIV Chatbot built with Rasa.
+VIHrtualApp is an opensource (spanish) HIV Chatbot built with Rasa.
+Check out the web frontend repo [here](https://github.com/joancipria/VihrtualApp-app/).

-⚠️⚠️ **Currently in early development**

 ## 📦 Install
 Tested with `Python 3.7.10` and `pip 20.1.1`.